 David Riches, B Ed, Dip Teaching

 David is Director of his own road safety consultancy firm, with government and local councils his main clients.
 He has worked as a teacher, road safety education consultant with the Department of Education, road safety manager with the NSW Roads and Traffic Authority and senior manager in injury prevention and health promotion with Area Health Services.
 As such David brings a wealth of experience in education and strategic planning, as well as road safety and injury prevention for young people.
-David is also President of the Board of the Arthritis Foundation NSW, providing excellent insights into the NGO sector.
+David was also President of the Board of the Arthritis Foundation of NSW for over a decade, providing excellent insights into the NGO sector.

 Board Member since 2010

 Max is Managing Director of the Lloyd-Jones Meakin Group.
 Under his leadership, the group has assisted major Australian and global organisations rapidly shift their culture and improve their performance, using safety as a business driver.
 Max started out in his business career as an Accountant working for various US multinational corporations and gained a great deal of experience across a large number of markets, countries and cultures, then moved through several general and senior business management opportunities before establishing his strategic safety consultancy.